 - What makes a successful stock trader?

-- How to make analytical decisions?
+- How to hone your trade skills and make analytical decisions?

 What does it take to be a successful stock trader?
 Common sense.